AnyaAven/jobly/tickets.md

       - Probably Insomnia "Accept: */*" header
 5: What is `Branch` in the test:cov?
     We are getting no coverage for errs when we run sql.test.js.
 What's happening?
+6: Why does findBySearch test throw the BadReqErr if we don't have anything written
+    for the function?
+        -  ✓ throws BadRequestError: empty search parameters ✓ throws BadRequestError: minEmployees > maxEmployees

 # SKILLs
 1: you can change the color of your logs

 2: `expect(err instanceof BadRequestError).toBeTruthy();`
-    - Good way to test that we have the right erros
+    - Good way to test that we have the right errors Force it to fail!
+No false positives
+    `throw new Error("fail test, you shouldn't get here");`

 3: helper route for common beforeEach etc.
     - _testCommon.js